0xDarioSanchez/ETHG25/README.md

 Peer-to-peer commerce
 Web3 escrow-as-a-service infrastructure

-## Sponsors
+## Sponsor integrations

+Lancer integrates cutting-edge technologies from hackathon sponsors to deliver a **secure, transparent, and data-driven escrow marketplace**.
+Each integration enhances a different layer of the system, from payments and transparency to analytics and UX.

 ### PYUSD
-PYUSD is a US Dollar-backed stablecoin issued by PayPal, providing a reliable and widely accepted currency for Web3 payments.
-Lancer integrates PYUSD as the primary token for escrow and marketplace payments.
+- **[PYUSD](./sponsors/PYUSD.md)**: PYUSD is a US Dollar-backed stablecoin, providing a reliable and widely accepted currency for Web3 payments.
+Lancer integrates PYUSD as the token for Lancer Protocol and for every marketplace instance.

 ### Envio
-Envio provides real-time event indexing and analytics for blockchain applications.
-Lancer uses Envio HyperIndex to efficiently track escrows, dispute events, and marketplace activity.
+- **[Envio](./sponsors/Envio.md)**: Envio provides real-time event indexing and analytics for blockchain applications.
+Lancer uses Envio HyperIndex to efficiently track escrows, dispute events, and marketplaces activity.

 ### Blockcscout
-Blockscout is an open-source blockchain explorer for Ethereum and EVM-compatible networks.
-Lancer leverages Blockscout to offer transparency, allowing users to verify smart contract interactions and transaction history.
+- **[Blockscout](./sponsors/Blockscout.md)**: Blockscout is an open-source blockchain explorer for Ethereum and EVM-compatible networks.
+Lancer leverages Blockscout to offer even more transparency, allowing users to verify smart contract interactions and transaction history.

 ## ⚙️ Setup